Q1CHENL/cbdp/glossary.md

 ## Star-Schema

 A database design where a central fact table (containing transactional data) is surrounded by dimension tables (containing descriptive attributes).

+## Straggler

+A slow-running task in a distributed computing system that delays overall job completion.

+## OLAP

+An approach to quickly answer multi-dimensional analytical (MDA) queries